HaileB65/Record_Room/README.md

 # Authors and acknowledgement:

-Developed by Haile Brendon with guidance from Ryan Desmond and Jared Larsen from CodingNomads.
+Developed by Haile Brendon with guidance from Jared Larsen from CodingNomads.